 Any faculty, staff or student claiming to have been discriminated against by the University of Maryland, Baltimore County may use this procedure.

-Complaints must be filed, in writing, within one hundred eighty (180) days after the complainant became aware of the alleged discrimination.
+complaint not later than one hundred eighty (180) days after the complainant became aware of the alleged discrimination.

 (a) Name, address and telephone number of the person filing the complaint.

 The written appeal must include a detailed statement of the basis of the appeal.
-The President shall notify the complainant of the final decision within thirty (30) days of the receipt of the appeal.
+If an appeal is received from one party, the other party will be notified and given ten (10) business days to submit a written statement.
+A reviewer or panel shall review the decision and notify the Complainant of the final decision within thirty (30) calendar days of the receipt of the appeal.

 If the complainant is a faculty member, and final decision affects the appointment, rank, or tenure of the complainant, the complainant can appeal the decision of the to the Faculty Grievance Committee the procedures set forth in the UMBC Policy on Appointment, Rank, and Tenure of Faculty.